cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 This allows us to make sure that the information in a cyberlink is true.
 Cyberlinks can also form linkchains of information if they were created by the same user.

 ### Is linking that important?
 Yes!
 Hyperlinks shape the internet.
 They have built it.
 We base our knowledge, our political, economic and educational decisions on the internet.
-We learn from Google.
-Google is our father, teacher, source of knowledge, social life, etc. But, how can we trust the internet if it was shaped by something that itself is untrusted?
+We learn from google. google is our father, teacher, source of knowledge, social life, etc. But, how can we trust the internet if it was shaped by something that itself is untrusted?
 Well, we can't.
 Cyberlinks, on the other hand, are trusted and backed by a provable and an auditable mechanism that anyone can check.
 This means that with the aid of cyberlinks we can, no less, but create a trusted model of all the information in the universe!

 ### How is content ranked in cyber?
 You might be surprised to learn that our ranking mechanism is based on no other, but the original idea of PageRank!
 The differences are that our mechanism mixes into the pot economical incentives in the form of digital tokens and bandwidth.
 This makes it "Sybil-resistant".

 ### How are pages included or excluded from the index?
-Pages are added to the index when someone submits a CID or creates a cyberlink.
+Pages are added to the index (the word index is about all the information stored on the knowledge graph in the blockchain) when someone submits a CID or creates a cyberlink.
 This is a transaction.
 Transactions are checked by validators (the computers that make sure you have the balance to submit a transaction) and added to the knowledge graph, which is then accessed by someone who queries the database.

 Pages are not excluded from the index in any way.